Grants for Artists

 Grant cycles are quarterly.
 Proposals must be received by January 15, April 15, July 15, or October 15.

 Individuals can only have their name attached to one application per cycle.

-Recipients of Art 365, Concept Focus, Momentum Spotlight, and Thrive grants are not eligible to apply within one year of their reward disbursement of the stated programs.
+Recipients of Art 365, Concept Focus, and Momentum Spotlight are not eligible to apply within one year of their reward disbursement of the stated programs.

 The Grants Committee reviews proposals based on criteria found in the application forms.
 Artists may expect notification within four weeks of the application deadline.
 Payment can be issued two weeks after notification of awarded projects.